GuicedEE/junie-guides/PROMPT_NEW_PROJECT.md

 - Authors: ["<YOUR_NAME>", "AI"]

 Constraints and policies (do not change):
 - Use Markdown for docs.
-Respect RulesRepository RULES.md sections: Behavioral Agreements, Technical Commitments, Document Modularity Policy, and 6.
+Respect Rules Repository RULES.md sections: Behavioral Agreements, Technical Commitments, Document Modularity Policy, and 6.
 Forward-Only Change Policy (no backwards compatibility).
-- Do not place project-specific docs inside the RulesRepository submodule directory.
+- Do not place project-specific docs inside the Rules Repository submodule directory.

 ---